A Hidden History RevealedFamily Constellation & Psychic Reading

-Upon scanning the first thing I saw was an elderly lady (not the querent’s mother whom I would recognise) who said “that is mine, I will take it back please”.
-I am initially confused that someone else seems to think the diary is hers.
-Next I saw a triangular relationship between the Jane’s mother, maternal grandmother and the grandmothers brother.
+I use a psychic scanning of the diary as a way to gain insight into the content.
+The first thing I see is an elderly lady – not Janes mother whom I would recognise.
+She says clearly “that is mine, I will take it back please” and I am initially confused about why someone else seems to think the diary is hers.

-Some further research reveals even more disturbing historical detail.
+Some further research post session reveals even more disturbing historical detail.
 In the early 1950’s electric shock therapy was prevalent in UK psychiatric units.
-It had grown massively in fact (20 fold) during this time, and it was administered “unmodified” – i.e. without muscle relaxant or anaesthesia, leading to convulsions strong enough to fracture bones.
+It had grown massively in fact (twenty fold) during this time, and it was administered unmodified.
+This meant without muscle relaxant or anaesthesia: the treatment would lead to painful convulsions strong enough to fracture bones.

 It was openly used to control patients as much as intended for their benefit.
-In some institutions its use was by todays standards inhumanely profligate.
-Take St James Hospital, Portsmouth, for instance, where William Liddell Milligan gave neurotic patients ECT up to four times daily.
-His aim was “to reduce the patient to the infantile level, in which he is completely helpless and doubly incontinent”*
+In some institutions its use was inhumanely profligate.
+Take St James Hospital, Portsmouth, for instance, where William Liddell Milligan gave patients ECT up to four times daily.
+His stated aim was:

-An interesting side note is that one of the main proponents and developers of ECT Ugo Cerletti, predominantly conducted his research into ECT for epilepsy by inducing seizures in dogs.
+One of the main proponents and developers of ECT – Ugo Cerletti – predominantly conducted his research into ECT for epilepsy by inducing seizures in dogs.
+I find a curious correlation between this fact and the predominant fear of Jane’s grandmother – that of a dog being electrocuted.